Law Redwood Banner

 Now it’s about looking at the way in which technology can be used to best harness the capabilities of the other technologies that make up this increasingly complex and diverse stack.
 Automation is a natural candidate for easing that workload.

 As individual tools and solutions become more complex, automation is increasingly the “glue” that brings these pieces together to achieve the promises of increased efficiency and lower costs.
-They are the technologies that turn the bits and bytes into useful, actionable, information for businesses.
+They are the technologies that turn the bits and bytes into useful, actionable information for businesses.

-In the 1960s, increasing the number of transistors while shrinking unit size was the key to getting the most out of emerging technologies, and thus productivity.
-Now automation is key to making a complex IT world work better for businesses and the people that work in them.
+In the 1960s, increasing the number of transistors while shrinking unit size was the key to getting the most out of emerging technologies and, thus, productivity.
+Now, automation is key to making a complex IT world work better for businesses and the people that work in them.

 About The Author